 - Blue Basics Grain-Free Turkey & Potato Recipe for Adult Dogs

 Note that each of the above products are sold by Blue Buffalo Pet Foods, Inc. along with claims that they contain “LifeSource Bits,” described on packaging and in advertising as a “precise blend of antioxidants, vitamins and minerals” selected by veterinarians and animal nutrition experts.

-The suit alleges Blue Buffalo has knowingly advertised and sold dog food contaminated with lead without providing proper warning to consumers.
-It also asserts that Blue Buffalo Pet Products’ claims, that the contaminated food contains blends of antioxidants, vitamins and minerals is likely to deceive the public into believing the dog food is healthy and “holistic.”
+The suit alleged Blue Buffalo has knowingly advertised and sold dog food contaminated with lead without providing proper warning to consumers.
+It also asserted that Blue Buffalo Pet Products’ claims, that the contaminated food contains blends of antioxidants, vitamins and minerals is likely to deceive the public into believing the dog food is healthy and “holistic.”